RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

     License".

 .. qnum::
-   :prefix: iter-4-
+   :prefix: iter-5-
    :start: 1

+.. index:: indefinite iteration, turtle, while, functional decomposition

 Randomly Walking Turtles
 ------------------------

 Suppose we want to entertain ourselves by watching a turtle wander around randomly inside the screen.
-When we run the program we want the turtle and program to behave in the following way:
+When we run the program we want it to behave in the following way:

 #.
 The turtle begins in the center of the screen.
 #.
 Flip a coin.
-If its heads then turn to the left 90 degrees.
-If its tails
-   then turn to the right 90 degrees.
+If it's heads then the turtle turns left 90 degrees.
+If it's tails then the turtle turns right 90 degrees.
 #.
-Take 50 steps forward.
+The turtle takes 50 steps forward.
 #.
-If the turtle has moved outside the screen then stop, otherwise go back to
-   step 2 and repeat.
+If the turtle has moved outside the screen then stop, otherwise go back to step 2 and repeat.

 Notice that we cannot predict how many times the turtle will need to flip the coin before it wanders out of the screen, so we can't use a ``for`` loop in this case.
-In fact, although very unlikely, this program might never end, that is why we call this indefinite iteration.
+In fact, although very unlikely, this program might never end, that is why we call this type of iteration *indefinite*.

 Based on the problem description above, we can outline a program as follows: